lnewmeye/mcmc_lab/doc/mcmc_lab2.md

 ## Professional Golfers Model

-The golfer model is run for 50 samples keeping every 10th sample.
-The burn in runs for xxxx samples.
+The golfer model is run for 50,000 samples keeping every 100th sample.
+The burn-in runs for 1000 samples.
 The following are the results from the simulation in the format described on Learning Suite.

 	1: VijaySingh -3.870369; 90% interval: (-4.533923, -3.284346)
 	2: TigerWoods -3.643099; 90% interval: (-4.373574, -3.055726)